 How do we empower farmers?
 The state of Andhra Pradesh is discovering some fascinating answers.

 At RySS (Rythu Sadhikara Samstha) in Andhra Pradesh, India, they believe that natural farming is the solution to farmer empowerment.
-The Zero-Budget Natural Farming program enhances the welfare of small and marginalized farmers through training and education on climate-change resilient, low-cost farming practices.
+The Zero-Budget Natural Farming program enhances the welfare of small and marginalized farmers.
+The project educates and trains farmers on climate-change resilient, low-cost farming practices.

 By giving farmers the tools they need to become truly self-reliant, initiatives like this create lasting, meaningful impact.
 The global crises of climate change, hunger, and poverty will not be solved by policy alone.
 Billions of farmers around the world must be part of the solution.

 The key method in this farmer empowerment work is their farmer-to-farmer knowledge dissemination and training strategy.
-This approach relies on the fierce dedication of Community Resource Persons (CRPs)—farmers who have experienced the transformational benefits of ZBNF in their own fields, and now work to encourage and train more farmers to adopt these practices.
-The program has grown manifold as it works intensively with women’s empowerment groups.
+This approach relies on the leadership of farmers who have experienced the benefits of ZBNF in their own fields.
+These farmers now work to encourage and train more farmers to adopt these practices.
+The program continues to grow as it works intensively with women’s empowerment groups.